stronnag/fl2xui/docs/docs/index.md

     	# now follow Linux instructions ...

 * It is recommended that `blackbox_decode` and `flightlog2kml` are in the `fl2xui\bin` directory.
+* There may be a Windows installer in the [fl2xui release area](https://github.com/stronnag/fl2xui/releases).

 #### Look and Feel